Pat Tillman: Questions surrounding Tillman's death

-Tillman's family was not informed of the finding that he was killed by friendly fire until weeks after his memorial service, although at least some senior Army officers knew of that fact prior to the service.
-According to Krakauer in his book Where Men Win Glory, the extensive coverup that followed Tillman's death included the military's order to Tillman's comrades to lie to his family at the funeral.
-Tillman's parents have sharply criticized the Army's handling of the incident; Tillman's mother believed that "this lie was to cover their image," while Tillman's father believed that the Army "purposely interfered in the investigation" because of the effect it could have on their recruiting efforts.
+Tillman's family was not informed of the finding that he was killed by friendly fire until weeks after his memorial service, although at least some senior Army officers knew prior to the service.
+According to Krakauer in Where Men Win Glory, the extensive coverup that followed included the military's order that Tillman's comrades lie to his family at the funeral.
+Tillman's parents have sharply criticized the Army's handling of the incident.
+Tillman's mother believed that "this lie was to cover their image," while Tillman's father believed that the Army "purposely interfered in the investigation" because of the effect it could have on recruitment.

 After it happened, all the people in positions of authority went out of their way to script this.
 They purposely interfered with the investigation; they covered it up.
 I think they thought they could control it, and they realized that their recruiting efforts were going to go to hell in a handbasket if the truth about his death got out.
 They blew up their poster boy.

 He also blamed high-ranking Army officers for presenting "outright lies" to Tillman's family and to the public.

 On March 4, 2006, the U.S. Defense Department Inspector General directed the Army to open a criminal investigation of Tillman's death.
 The Army's Criminal Investigative Division was to determine whether Tillman's death was the result of negligent homicide.

 On March 26, 2007, the Pentagon released their report on the events surrounding Tillman's death and coverup.
 The report reads in part: